Dec1mo/Routing-Robots/README.md

 # Routing-Robots
-Routing robots for picking up goods using BFS search algorithm
+Routing robots for goods-picking using BFS search algorithm